lutr01/TechnicalTask/ReadMe.txt

 2. enter the location for the output file where JSON-Array will be located 3.press enter
--you will see the amount of lines which were processed -if any of the lines did not match the REGEX expression, then you will see the message in console.
--check the output file in the folder you have chosen as output folder
+-you will see the amount of lines which were processed -check the output file in the folder you have chosen as output folder